 The City has many strategic and enabling tools to help improve the identified tracts.
-Opportunities include the Comprehensive Plan, Blueprint Boise, the Energize Neighborhood program, grant programs for registered neighborhood associations, and cooperative agreements with organizations like Capital City Development Corporation, the Urban Renewal Authority in Boise.
-The tools in place either support various policy, programs, and engagement initiatives to invest and improve the identified neighborhoods, or have structural policies and ordinance provisions to further encourage improvements to the residential elements of the tracts and the surrounding built environment.
+Opportunities include the Comprehensive Plan, Blueprint Boise, the Energize Neighborhood program, grant programs for registered neighborhood associations, and cooperative agreements with organizations like Capital City Development Corporation and the Urban Renewal Authority in Boise.
+The tools in place serve one of two purposes: support various policies, programs, and engagement initiatives to invest and improve the identified neighborhoods; have structural policies and ordinance provisions to further encourage improvements to the residential elements of the tracts and the surrounding built environment.
 The City continues to actively pursue housing initiatives in multiple locations throughout the community.
 These initiatives encourage the creation of new housing units.
-Strategies in the tracts include increasing the number of market rate rental housing units downtown and investing in public improvements, parking, and transportation.
+Strategies employed in the tracts include increasing the number of market rate rental housing units downtown and investing in public improvements, parking, and transportation.
 The City is focusing on dense development in the key identified areas to increase the number of housing units and infill opportunities in other close Boise neighborhoods.
-Public investment should increase the living conditions of low-income households but could threaten to price many out if housing prices rise as a result of public investment.
+Public investment should increase the living conditions of low-income households, but could threaten to price many out if housing costs rise as a result of public investment.